 Click here to learn more: 20 U.S.C. § 1681(a)

-The Office of Civil Rights is responsible for monitoring and enforcing compliance with Title IX, investigating Title IX-related complaints, and providing technical assistance related to Title IX to recipients of Department of Energy financial assistance.
+The Office of Civil Rights and Diversity is responsible for monitoring and enforcing compliance with Title IX, investigating Title IX-related complaints, and providing technical assistance related to Title IX to recipients of Department of Energy financial assistance.

 Department of Energy Title IX Implementing Regulations: